fgiudici/playground/README.md

 ## Immutable concept

 As immutable linux it is assumed `/` is a read-only filesystem.
-However to make the system usable there are certain paths with are read-write.
+However to make the system usable there are certain paths which are read-write.
 The root `/` filesystem is snapshotted, meaning each update represents an independent bucket for `/`.
-RW areas can be of two different types, they can be snapshotted (meaning snapshots across updates are kept and tied with its particular `/` snapshot) or, alternatively, they can be simple RW buckets shared across all `/` snapshots.
+RW areas can be of two different types, they can be snapshotted (meaning snapshots across updates are kept and tied with its particular root `/` snapshot) or, alternatively, they can be simple RW buckets aside shared across all `/` snapshots.

 This experiment does not consider ephemeral areas.